m-tosch/Sampling-App/README.md

 the input, three interpolations are available: zero order, first order and si-interpolation.

 ## Installation
-Either download and install the .apk in this repository or download the source code and embedd it in your own Android app.
+Either download and install the .apk (requires at least Android 4.1) in this repository or download the source code and embedd it in your own Android app.

 ## Screenshots